Stockport Air Raid Shelters: Chestergate

 The Chestergate Shelter is a large and well known shelter system, originally able to accommodate 3,850 people before an expansion doubled the capacity to 6,500.

 The Stockport shelter was formally opened on 28 October 1939 by the Mayoress of Stockport.

 Due to the 'luxurious' amenities such as 16-seater chemical toilets, electric lighting and a canteen, local people dubbed the shelter the 'Chestergate Hotel'.

 The shelter was opened to the public in 1996 as a museum.
-In 2014 Stockport Metropolitan Borough Council announced plans to cut funding to the museum and place it under an independent trust.
+In 2014 Stockport Metropolitan Borough Council (SMBC) announced plans to cut funding to the museum and place it under an independent trust.
 In 2019 several staff were placed on redundancy notice, with plans announced to cut opening hours the following year.
 The cut in opening hours and the installation of admissions charges were set to go ahead in April 2020.

 Dodge Hill

 The Dodge Hill shelter in Heaton Norris had a capacity for around 2,000 people.

 In 2013 two youths became trapped in the tunnels for over three hours, resulting in over 20 firefighters and seven emergency vehicles attending to rescue them.
 The following year, over 35 firefighters arrived to extinguish a fire possibly ignited by rough sleepers.